Public-Cloud-Group/alpaca-operator-ansible/docs/alpaca_agent.md

 - Escalation settings are optional and can be configured independently
 - The `scriptGroupId` parameter defaults to -1 if not specified
 - Location options include: virtual, local1, local2, remote
+- API connection variables should be stored in the inventory file and referenced via `apiConnection: "{{ apiConnection }}"` in playbooks

 ## Author